Skip to main content

 About Me

 In my research, I gravitate to communication (particularly conversational) challenges people face in ordinary (and no-so-ordinary) situations.
 I examine talk in ways that shape who we are and how we regard others.
-I have examined the talk in various situations such as crisis negotiation, 911 emergency telephone calls, psychic readings, doctor/patient relationships, and friends talking about their daily problems.
+I have examined the talk in various situations such as crisis negotiation, 911 emergency telephone calls, psychic readings, peer tutoring, doctor/patient relationships, and friends talking about their daily problems.
 For years, I have focused on the telephone negotiations between the FBI and a religious group known as the Branch Davidians that took place outside of Waco, TX in the Spring of 1993.
-My fascination with this data set is that the unstoppable force of religion butts its head against the immovable object of the law – and it is all found in the interactions between people.
+My fascination with this data set is that the unstoppable force of religion butts its head against the immovable object of the law – and it is all found in the interactions in these negotiations.

 Research Interests